Maria Lorena CookProfessor Emeritus

-Maria Lorena Cook is a Professor in the Department of International and Comparative Labor at the School of Industrial and Labor Relations (ILR) at Cornell University.
+Maria Lorena Cook is Professor Emeritus of International and Comparative Labor at the School of Industrial and Labor Relations at Cornell University.
 She holds a Ph.D. in political science from the University of California, Berkeley.
-Her research has focused on labor unions and democratization in Mexico; labor rights and labor law reform in Latin America; transnational movements, trade, and regional integration; unauthorized migration and pro-migrant advocacy; and determinants of immigration policy in immigrant-sending countries.
+Her research has focused on labor rights and labor law reform in Latin America; labor unions and democratization in Mexico; transnational movements, trade, and regional integration; unauthorized migration and migrant advocacy; and comparative immigration policies.

-Her books include The Politics of Labor Reform in Latin America: Between Flexibility and Rights (2007); Organizing Dissent: Unions, the State, and the Democratic Teachers’ Movement in Mexico (1996); Working Through the Past: Labor and Authoritarian Legacies in Comparative Perspective (forthcoming, co-editor); The Politics of Economic Restructuring: State-Society Relations and Regime Change in Mexico (1994, co-editor); and Regional Integration and Industrial Relations in North America (1994, co-editor).
+Professor Cook has written widely on these topics and has authored and co-edited several books, including: Working Through the Past: Labor and Authoritarian Legacies in Comparative Perspective (2015, co-editor); The Politics of Labor Reform in Latin America: Between Flexibility and Rights (2007); Organizing Dissent: Unions, the State, and the Democratic Teachers’ Movement in Mexico (1996); The Politics of Economic Restructuring: State-Society Relations and Regime Change in Mexico (1994, co-editor); and Regional Integration and Industrial Relations in North America (1994, co-editor).